The Great Ontario-Hopped Craft Beer Competition (2018)

 Hop growers are asked to send at least 28 grams (one ounce) of each Ontario hop variety used in the beer directly to the organizers in Simcoe (address below) as part of the Hop Rub Display for the audience of the GOHCBC.
 Hops must be dried, preferably whole flower and the variety of hop clearly indicated.
 They will be properly stored to be as fresh as possible for the competition.

-Once a team has expressed their intent to submit, the organizers will ship a Registration Package to the team lead, which will include:
+Once a team has submitted a registration form and paid the registration fee an acknowledgement from the organizers will follow.
+A Registration Package will then be shipped to the team lead, which will include:

 Where to Ship or Drop-off Bottles